The recession for African-Americans

 TEXT OF STORY

-Earlier this year, Marketplace's Jeremy Hobson spent two weeks traveling across Tennessee and filed this report from Memphis.
+Marketplace’s Jeremy Hobson spent two weeks traveling across Tennessee exploring how the recession and recovery are being felt in the heartland.
+He filed this report on jobs from Memphis.

 Jeremy Hobson :It’s a hot afternoon in Millington, Tenn., a suburb just north of Memphis.
 About a dozen people are sitting around a table, listening carefully to instructions.
 They’ve finally found work, helping flood victims for $9 to $15 an hour.